2 Main assumptions

 \[ z Y_t = f(A_t, z L_t, z H_t, z K_t) \]

-The most common example of a constrant returns to scale production function is the “Cobb-Douglas” production function:
+The most common example of a constant returns to scale production function is something like the following

 \[ Y_t = A_t K_t^\alpha \left( \frac{H_t}{L_t} \times L_t \right)^{1-\alpha} \]

-The CRS assumption is a standard (and important) assumption in the Solow model.
+The CRS assumption is a standard assumption.
 The next assumption is special: We don’t need to make it, the standard Solow model doesn’t make it, but it will make solving the model easier.

 Assumption 2.4 (Special assumptions about the production function) We will assume that the level of productivity, the number of workers, and the amount of human capital is fixed over time.